Atlanta Real Estate Investor Blog

 The largest drop was once again in Miami, which saw homes shed over fifteen percent in year-over-year value.

-Posted by Harlan and Associates at 11:40 AM
+Posted by Anonymous at 11:40 AM

 Labels: Case/Shiller, Foreclosures